geerlingguy/ansible-role-drush/README.md

 The version of Drush to install (examples: `master` for the bleeding edge, `7.x`, `6.x`, `6.2.0`).

     drush_keep_updated: no
+    drush_force_update: no

-Whether to keep Drush up-to-date with the latest revision of the branch specified by `drush_version`.
+Whether to keep Drush up-to-date with the latest revision of the branch specified by `drush_version`, and whether to force the update (e.g. overwrite local modifications to the drush repository).

     drush_composer_cli_options: "--prefer-source --no-interaction"